oauth-wg/oauth-selective-disclosure-jwt/main.md

 The `sd_digests` claim contains an object where claim names are mapped to the respective digests.
 If a claim name is to be blinded, the digests MUST contain the `n` key as described above and the claim name in `sd_digests` MUST be replaced by a placeholder value that does not leak information about the claim's original name.
-The same placeholder value is to be used in the Disclosure Document and SD-JWT-R described below.
+The same placeholder value is to be used in the Disclosure Document and SD-JWT-D described below.

 #### Flat and Structured `sd_digests` objects